 OpenTelemetry config options

-OpenTelemetry can be configured to configure AppSignal using resource attributes.
+You can configure OpenTelemetry to send data to AppSignal using resource attributes.

-Resource attributes are attributes that apply that every trace reported from the application using OpenTelemetry.
+Resource attributes are attributes that apply to every trace reported from the application using OpenTelemetry.

-These resource attributes should be configured in your OpenTelemetry config file, where you also configure the OpenTelemetry exporter to export to the AppSignal standalone agent.
+You can configure resource attributes in your OpenTelemetry configuration file, this is also where you need to set up the OpenTelemetry exporter to send data to the AppSignal standalone agent.

 App revision